BM 650x180x70 [4x M8]

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Significant importance in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical devices or very advanced devices.
+- Key role in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical equipment or other modern machines.

 Disadvantages of neodymium magnets:

-- Possible danger to health from tiny fragments of magnets pose a threat, in case of ingestion, which is particularly important in the aspect of protecting young children.
-Furthermore, miniscule components of these products are able to complicate diagnosis in case of swallowing.
+- Possible danger arising from small pieces of magnets can be dangerous, in case of ingestion, which is particularly important in the aspect of protecting young children.
+Furthermore, miniscule components of these devices are able to hinder the diagnostic process in case of swallowing.

 People with pacemakers are advised to avoid neodymium magnets.